IBM-Cloud/vpc-migration-tools/image-conversion/README.md

     - Create Gen 2 VSI from IBM Cloud Console with uploaded converted image.
 # Additional Resources
 - How-to guide for [Migrating VMware (VMDK) images to VPC](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-vmware-vmdk-images)

+# Known issues
+- At the moment, for RHEL 8, CentOS 8 operating systems, secondary volume migration is not supported aforementioned scripts.
+- At the moment, for Debian operating system, no migration is supported at all.